2024 Solar Incentives Guide for Dundee, IL - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.

 The ITC originally covered 30% of the total cost of solar system installation, and has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total cost of installation includes the panels themselves as well as the cost of accessories, equipment and labor.
-There is no maximum amount you can claim.
-The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+There is no maximum claim amount.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 State & Local Solar Incentives